Vickysrivasta21/college-project/real-estate-listing-website/README.md

 2. Run Frontend by `npm run dev` or `next dev`
 3. run the backend server from the backend directory `backend` using `node server.js`
 4. Enjoy.

+### Development:

+1. Currently the authentication part is being handled by better-auth library, with its own mechanism to add/update/delete/verify the user using the mongodb database.